dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

 <blockquote>
 Inside the web page's terminal type: 'env | grep MONGO'
 </blockquote>
-That should return the **BEERME=true** matching the value that we set in the deployment config.
+That should return all the **MONGODB_XXX** variables matching the values that we set in the deployment config (and some additional ones that were set automatically).

       </div>
     </div>